 Parry collected over 30,000 specimens during his lifetime; he authored numerous articles, and he provided important material for Watson, Brewer, and Gray’s Botany of California, the first such scientific botanical endeavor for that state.

 In Colorado, Parry collected about one hundred species new to science.
-Seventeen of these species are shown in the slide show below.
+Seventeen of these species are shown in the photo show below.
 Dozens of species outside of Colorado and seventy-six species in Colorado were named for the King.

-The above information comes from numerous on-line sources and William Weber’s King of Colorado Botany, Charles Christopher Parry.
+The above information comes from numerous on-line sources and William Weber’s book, King of Colorado Botany, Charles Christopher Parry.
 I thank Dr. Weber for reviewing this article.